 It is estimated that approximately 60% of C2 certified combinable crop seed used in the UK is farm saved seed.
 Now this is ok, as long as the seed is thoroughly tested for germination, vigour, inert matter, moisture and most importantly for an organic farmer, diseases.

-If you are home saving, we advise that seed is tested for the following classical seed borne diseases;
+If you are home saving, we advise that seed is tested for the classic seed borne diseases.

 Microdochium Nivale (a form of seed borne Fusarium affecting wheat, barley, oats, triticale and grasses)

 This fusarium causes seedling blight resulting in seedling death and thinning of the plant stand.
 The most important source of fusarium for wheat crops is the seed but the fungus can also survive in debris in the soil, stubble and volunteers.

 Symptoms include lesions on the stem base, which spread up the leaf sheath.
 Infections can result in all or part of the ear becoming bleached with loss of yield.
 Infections later in the growing season cause mycotoxin production in the grain.

 This disease can often controlled by seed dressing but in an organic situation this has to be managed by rotation, clean seed and the timely sowing of crops.

 Bunt (otherwise known as stinking bunt, specific to wheat)

 This is disease is very rare in the UK as the vast amount of seed is treated with a fungicidal seed treatment, however for organic farmers it is vital that you check your farm saved seed for this disease as results can be devastating and cause whole crops unsalable due to the fishlike smell and discolouration of the grain.